iSpring Learn LMS: Importing Users From Excel, Better Video Playback, and More

-This update offers a number of improvements for administrators, publishers (teachers), and students.
+This iSpring Learn LMS update offers a number of improvements for administrators, publishers (teachers), and students.
 Here’s a brief overview:

 Import users and languages from Excel

 Before, when you needed to import/export users (or a language file), you had to use CSV format.
-Now you can import and export XLSX (Excel) files as well.
-To add users, simply download the XLSX template, fill it out in Excel and import the file back into the LMS.
+Now you can import and export XLSX (Excel) files.
+To add users, simply download the XLSX template, fill it out in Excel and import the file back into the learning management system.

 Better video and audio experience